lkesteloot/unsong/unsong.md

 “PLEASE,” said Uriel.
 “SOME OF THE GATES MAY SHUT AGAIN, IN TIME.
 YOU WOULD BE TRAPPED DOWN HERE.”

 “So what?
 So you want me to give up?
-Lead a million men all the way to Siberia and let however many of them die and then just [i]give up?[/i] Just because…”
+Lead a million men all the way to Siberia and let however many of them die and then just [i]give up?[/i] Just because...”

 “IF YOU RETURN TO THE LIVING WORLD PERHAPS WE CAN FIGURE OUT A SOLUTION.”